TheToolsmiths/ddl/proposals/primitive_types.md

     mat3x2::i64
     mat8x8::f16

+## GUID
+Represents an unique identifier type, but do not specify particular GUID or UUID type, nor any of its variants or versions.
+The choice of the underlying type is the responsability of the programs consuming the `ddl` format.

+## Hash
+A hash type represents the hash value result of a hash function over a segment of data.

+There are two supported hash types:

+- A generic `hash` type that represents any possible hash value type, and allows the consuming program to pick a suitable type.

+- A `hash::` namespace that allows to specify the hash value type, such as `hash::md5` or `hash::sha1`

 ## Boolean

 The usual boolean types in most programming languages.
 Can have the literal value `true` or `false`.